aric95/Advanced-Machine-Learning/README.md

 # Advanced-Machine-Learning
-Assignments for the Advanced Machine Learning course as part of our MSBA'22 at UT
+Assignments for the Advanced Machine Learning course as part of our MSBA'22 program at UT

 Assignment 1:
   1. MLOps